Updated: Jan 11

 Living in the City of London for over a decade and a half, I learnt so much.
 And I believe that it was the struggle that taught me the most.
 I am in a much safer place now, but all this experience has taught me how important our well-being is, especially nurturing and caring, not only of our family and loved ones, but of ourselves too.
 I believe that they are the most important.

 It was three years ago when I started writing.
 Each morning I would make coffee and write in the ivory coloured pages.
 The sound of the pencil against the soft page of the Moleskine notebook, the flow of creative ideas, brought calm to the moment, and made me feel really good, instantly.
 I wrote each day, and despite more demand from the clients and the challenges of busy city life, from day to day, I started to feel better.

 From then, I wrote each day and the notebooks started to pile up.
 Notebooks of stories, journals and love letters.

 The feel of the manuscript, choosing beautiful words, the flow of creative ideas, is so rewarding and fulfilling.

 I would love to encourage you to try writing in the morning – just stream of consciousness writing.
 It will bring new ideas, fresh perspective, and it will be a great anchor for beautiful, new day ahead.

-So I’ll be writing about writing more, as writing literally saved me.
+I’ll be writing about morning writing more, as it literally saved me.

 In the meantime, take good care of yourself, and have a beautiful day!